maxibor/sourcepredict/paper/paper.md

    index: 1
 date: 15th May 2019
 bibliography: paper.bib

 ---

 # Summary

-SourcePredict [(github.com/maxibor/sourcepredict)](https://github.com/maxibor/sourcepredict) is a Python Conda package to classify and predict the origin of metagenomic samples, given a reference dataset of known origins, a problem also known as source tracking.
+SourcePredict [(github.com/maxibor/sourcepredict)](https://github.com/maxibor/sourcepredict) is a Python package distributed through Conda, to classify and predict the origin of metagenomic samples, given a reference dataset of known origins, a problem also known as source tracking.

 DNA shotgun sequencing of human, animal, and environmental samples has opened up new doors to explore the diversity of life in these different environments, a field known as metagenomics [@metagenomics].
 One aspect of metagenomics is investigating the community composition of organisms within a sequencing sample with tools known as taxonomic classifiers.